rabbitmq/rabbitmq-website/site/plugins.md

     <tr>
       <th>rabbitmq_auth_backend_ldap</th>
       <td>
-        Authentication and authorisation plugin using an external LDAP server.
+        Authentication and authorization plugin using an external LDAP server.
         <ul>
           <li><a href="ldap.html">Documentation for the LDAP